 The musical instrument

-Most images are mine.
-About the time I have with Internet searches also found interesting pictures and me not always noticed the origin.
-This is done not out of malicious intent.
-Should see violated its copyrights anyone here, so I ask for information.
-I will remove the image in question immediately.
+Most of the pictures are from me.
+Over time, I have also found interesting pictures during research on the Internet and unfortunately not always remembered the origin.
+This is not done out of bad intention.
+If someone should see here his copyrights hurt, then I ask for information.
+I will remove the picture immediately.

 Rall Guitars & Tools